Charlotte of the Resurrection: Martyrdom

 Laws passed in Prairial in the second year of the revolutionary calendar intensified anti-religious policies, and the nuns were arrested on 23 June 1794, and imprisoned in the convent building, which had been converted to a prison.
 They were sent to Paris on 12 July 1794 for judgment.

 They arrived in the court of the Conciergerie after a difficult journey.
 The nuns had their hands tied behind their backs and struggled as they were ordered to descend from the carriage.
 Charlotte was unable to get up without her crutch, and was thus unable to descend from the carriage.
 One of the executioners threw her out of the carriage with such violence that bystanders thought she had died from the fall.
 This harsh treatment of an old woman drew an outcry from those present in spite of their general lack of sympathy toward the nuns.

 Charlotte and the other nuns were summarily tried, convicted, and executed at the Place de la Nation on 17 July 1794.
 Her body, along with those of the other nuns, were buried in a mass grave at the neighboring Picpus cemetery.

 Beatification

 Charlotte was beatified along with the other Carmelite nuns of Compiègne on 27 May 1906, by Pope Pius X. She was commemorated along with the 16 other Carmelites with a feast on 17 July.

+Canonization

+Charlotte was canonized along with the other Carmelite nuns of Compiègne on 18 December 2024, by Pope Francis.